xenobiasoft/depenmock/README.md

 ## Testing Logging

-The framework provides a logger object and automatically injects it as a dependency.
+DepenMock provides a logger object and automatically injects it as a dependency for your tests.

 ```c#
 Assert.That(Logger.Logs[LogLevel.Error].TrueForAll(x => x.Contains($"Correlation Id: {correlationId}")));